 A good way to practice footwork is the ladder drill.
 You’ll need a ladder with 10 to 12 equidistant rungs.
 You can spread it on the grass field and start practicing.
 The drills are two-feet-in, in-in-out-out, jump-in & jump-out, scissors, and the triple-set forward-jump.
 You need to jump on the metatarsal bones (fee-balls), keep your body straight, and bend your knees at 90 degrees and keep pumping your arms.

 Ladder Drill Benefits: Footwork speed could improve with practice.
 Your entire body becomes agile.
 Reflexive actions quicken.
 Arms movement turns into free-flow.
 You can check your opponent’s flow and force him to switch to his weaker side get defensive from offensive motion.
 It is the time you use your angular footwork and arms move to take the ball away from him.

 Stick-hopping is a method of jumping between two sides of a lacrosse stick that is flat on the ground.
 You can use both your feet to jump along its length or across.
 There are also other methods of crisscrossing your legs and feet over the stick while you perform the stick-hopping drill.
 You may perform the drill constantly at one end of the stick or move from one end to the other end for enhanced effects.

-Stick-Hops Benefits: The muscle and bone strength in ankles, calf, shin, knees, thighs, and hip increases.
+Stick-Hops Benefits: The muscle and bone strength in the ankles, calf, shin, knees, thighs, and hip increases.
 Endurance to stress enhances.
 You can move your body through 1800 around the attacking opponent and restrict his forward movement.